KATHAK

 vocal and instrumental music.
 They tend to be distinct

-do not find tabla players saying that they are from
+not find tabla players saying that they are from a vocal

-a vocal gharana or a vocalist claiming to come from
+gharana or a vocalist claiming to come from a kathak gharana.

-a kathak gharana.
 This is reasonable.
-One would not
+One would not expect an accountant

-expect an accountant to use his golf skills as and endorsement
+to use his golf skills as and endorsement of his abilities

-characteristics of a guild.
-It was always understood
+of a guild.
+It was always understood that tracing ones

-that tracing ones linage to a major gharana was a prerequisite
+linage to a major gharana was a prerequisite for obtaining

-for obtaining a position in the royal courts.
-The gharanas
+a position in the royal courts.
+The gharanas were entrusted

-were entrusted with the duty of maintaining a certain
+with the duty of maintaining a certain standard of musicianship.

 In